 "Our whole problem is to make the mistakes fast enough ..."
-(John Archibald Wheeler, American Scientist, 1956, 4, p.360)
+(Wheeler 1956)

-Monte Carlo methods are nothing more than computerized trial and error.
-It is a technique, however, to make extremely high numbers of errors, and to make them very fast--and hopefully to learn from these errors.
-As indicated by the name, it is a form of gambling--picking random numbers from appropriate distributions and using them for numerous trials (and errors).
-A system of filters is then used to separate the solutions--if there are any winning numbersfrom the failures.
+Monte Carlo methods, as used and discussed in this report, are nothing more than computerized trial and error.
+It is a technique, however, to make extremely high numbers of errors, and to make them very fast - and, it is hoped, to learn from these errors.
+As indicated by the name, it is a form of gambling - picking random numbers from appropriate distributions and using them for numerous trials (and errors).
+A system of filters is then used to separate the solutions - if there are any winning numbers - from the failures.

 The method is characterized by a very appealing simplicity.
 This may be best exemplified by the fact that this report is written by an ecologist, not a mathematician.
-No implicit, abstruse statistical assumptions have to be made; neither on the available data describing the system to be modeled, nor on the concept of agreement or "goodness of fit" between model output and the observations modeled, which is the deviation or error to be minimized in "classical" approaches (compare section 4.2).
+No implicit, abstruse statistical assumptions have to be made, either on the available data describing the system to be modeled, or on the concept of agreement or "goodness of fit" between model output and the observations modeled, which is the deviation or error to be minimized in "classical" approaches (Section 4.2).
 Arbitrary assumptions have to be made, like in all other approaches, but the simplicity of the method allows for an explicit statement and treatment of all the assumptions.
-None of the assumptions are hidden within the method, they can all be made "externally".
-A high degree of flexibility in constructing an appropriate estimation scheme for a given application problem allows one to structure the tool according to the problem--and not force the problem into the methods' constraints.
+None of the assumptions are hidden within the method, they can all be made "externally."
+A high degree of flexibility in constructing an appropriate estimation scheme for a given application problem allows one to structure the tool according to the problem - and not force the problem into the constraints of the method.

-Any existing simulation model can-given a minimum amount of programming skills--be easily incorporated into an appropriate framework for the Monte Carlo estimation, including the generation of trial runs, their monitoring, and the most crucial part, the evaluation of the trials.
-The model can be as complex and non-linear as deemed necessary by its builder, and there is no principal limit to the number of parameters for simultaneous estimation.
+Any simulation model can, with a minimum amount of programming skills, be easily incorporated into an appropriate framework for the Monte Carlo estimation, including the generation of trial runs, their monitoring, and the most crucial part, the evaluation of the trials.
+The model can be as complex and nonlinear as deemed necessary by its builder, and there is no limit, in principle, to the number of parameters for simultaneous estimation.

-The price for all these advantages has to be paid in terms of computer time: excessive trial and error, when done simply (blind and "un-intelligent", i.e. without learning from the errors within a series of trials), requires a comparatively large amount of computer time.
-And the time requirements grow exponentially with the dimensionality of the problem, that is the number of parameters estimated simultaneously.
-Computer-time however is becoming cheaper and cheaper, and in many cases is no real constraint for the analysis, as compared to, for example, the much more demanding and expensive collection of field or laboratory data.
+The price for all these advantages has to be paid in terms of computer time: excessive trial and error, when done simply (blindly and "unintelligently," i.e. without learning from the errors within a series of trials), requires a comparatively large amount.
+In addition, the time requirements grow exponentially with the dimensionality of the problem, that is, the number of parameters estimated simultaneously.
+Computer time, however, is becoming cheaper and cheaper, and in many cases is no real constraint for the analysis, as compared with, for example, the much more demanding and expensive collection of field or laboratory data.